Danielit707/Competition_Tokyo_NFL/README.md

 **🏃 How to Run**

-Ensure the dataset (train.csv and test.csv) is available in the relative path data/ or mounted via Google Drive at /content/drive/MyDrive/tokyoGCI_Competition/.
+Ensure the dataset (train.csv and test.csv) is available in the relative path data/

 Run the main model script:
 ```